 We have had successful work-shadowing placements for 16-18 year old students but can only accommodate these for students from out of our local area due to confidentiality issues and national guidance.
 Currently we participate in a scheme operated by Leeds University Medical School encouraging students of all backgrounds to consider medicine as a career.

-Dr Akam is our practice lead GP for medical research.
+Dr Sharma is our practice lead GP for medical research.
+Our lead nurse Diane and Health care assistant Alexa are research trained as well.
 We continue to contribute to this field to both enable us to be at the forefront of current medical practice alongside hopefully improving diagnostics and treatments in the long term.

-We have established links the the Clinical Research Network which is part of the National Institute for Health Research.
-We are identifying patients to help with their national HEAT study looking at preventing bleeding ulcers for patients taking aspirin.
+We have established links with the Clinical Research Network which is part of the National Institute for Health Research.